joshburnsxyz/protorec/README.md

 # Protorec

-Protorec is a configurable endpoint for testing alarm devices, it currently handles "SIA-CID" and "CSV-IP" messages over both UDP and TCP.
+Protorec is a configurable endpoint for testing alarm devices, it currently handles "SIA-CID", "CSV-IP", and "MQTT"  messages over both UDP and TCP.
 The server is configured using a JSON file.

 ## Usage